-With these limitations in mind, Figure 3 compares the aggregate loan share obtained in the Flow of Funds, to two measures of the aggregate loan share (total loans, divided by total debt outstanding) constructed on the sample of US non-financial firms of Compustat.
+With these limitations in mind, Fig. 3 compares the aggregate loan share obtained in the Flow of Funds, to two measures of the aggregate loan share (total loans, divided by total debt outstanding) constructed on the sample of US non-financial firms of Compustat.

 I first use Compustat balance sheet data to construct a proxy for loans outstanding for public firms.
 In Compustat, loans are not reported separately from the rest of debt outstanding.
-Appendix I.B describes how to construct a proxy for loans outstanding in Compustat, using a combination of two Compustat items: notes payable and other long-term debt.
-While clearly imperfect, the main advantage of this measure is that it provides a comprehensive long-run proxy for the loan share, since the data necessary to construct the measure is available after 1970q1 for most firms.14
+"Appendix 1.2" describes how to construct a proxy for loans outstanding in Compustat, using a combination of two Compustat items: notes payable and other long-term debt.
+While clearly imperfect, the main advantage of this measure is that it provides a comprehensive long-run proxy for the loan share, since the data necessary to construct the measure is available after 1970q1 for most firms.
+14

-Using this measure of loans outstanding, Figure 3 constructs the aggregate loan share among publicly traded non-financial firms, and compares it with the aggregate loan share in the Flow of Funds.15 The aggregate loan share is lower in Compustat than in the Flow of Funds, as should be expected given the absence of private firms in Compustat.
+Using this measure of loans outstanding, Fig. 3 constructs the aggregate loan share among publicly traded non-financial firms and compares it with the aggregate loan share in the Flow of Funds.
+The aggregate loan share is lower in Compustat than in the Flow of Funds, as should be expected given the absence of private firms in Compustat.
 However, the post-1990 decline in the loan share is similar.
 The Compustat aggregate loan share falls from 42% in 2001q4, to 25% in 2017q4; the fall accelerates during each of the three recessions that took place during this period, similar to the Flow of Funds measure.

 Additionally, I merge Compustat with more detailed data on the composition of debt by type, from S&P's Capital IQ database.
-Capital IQ provides information on issuances and amounts outstanding by type of debt instrument.16 For the purposes of this paper, in particular, it provides a measure of the stock of all bank debt outstanding.
-A drawback of Capital IQ, however, is that financial firms is growing or shrinking, relative to the stock of bonds outstanding of non-financial firms.
-Finally, the SNC data includes syndications to foreign firms; the Flow of Funds data is restricted to domestic corporations.
+Capital IQ provides information on issuances and amounts outstanding by type of debt instrument.
+For the purposes of this paper, in particular, it provides a measure of the stock of all bank debt outstanding.
+A drawback of Capital IQ, however, is that it is relatively incomplete before 2001.
+Even after 2001, the data on bank loans outstanding is not populated for a large number of Compustat firms.
+Therefore, I use only data after 2001.
+Using these data, I construct a firm-level measure of loans outstanding for Compustat firms with a match in Capital IQ and then use this measure to compute an alternative estimate of the aggregate loan share for public firms.
+Figure 3 shows that this loan share measure is also declining, though less so than the either the Flow of Funds or the Compustat-only measure: it falls from approximately 30% in 2001 to 20% in 2017.
+Is